 When comparing inulin to the resistant starch group, remarkably lower responses were observed to the latter dietary intervention in terms of the microbial composition and SCFA metabolism changes (Fig 2A-D).
 Taking the inulin group as an example, we performed metagenomic sequencing at day 5 and 31 to gain insights into the functional shifts that may support for the biphasic response observation.
 The PCoA analysis of gene family abundance showed that samples from two timepoints clustered distinctly from each other for three vendors, demonstrating a significant shift from day 5 to 31 that may mirror the functional transition from short-term response to long-term adaptation (Fig 2E).

 Overall, these findings, together with findings from re-analysis of the independent study data, suggest a widespread microbial biphasic response to dietary fiber intervention, which consists of initial changes in composition, function and SCFA metabolism, and long-term adaptation showing diminish and even disappear of these initial changes.
 However, the findings also emphasize that both the magnitude and rate of microbial compositional and SCFA metabolism were depend on the pre-intervention microbial configuration.

+Section 3: inference of dietary fiber responders by gLV

+Longitudinal GLV-model identify bacterial responders and downstream interactions mirroring bacterial food chain of inulin

+This argues that Muribaculaceae and B. acidifaciens have pivotal roles in fermentation of inulin in the mouse large intestine.
+Variation in the occurrence of this two inulin-responders may be a primary cause of variable dynamic responses of SCFA among three vendors.

+Muribaculaceae: The abundance of Muribaculaceae, for which the name family S24-7 was previously used, was reported to be increased by inulins in previous studies, and this family was versatile with respect to complex carbohydrate degradation (Sequence and cultivation study of Muribaculaceae reveals novel species, host preference, and functional potential of this yet undescribed family).

+B. acidifaciens: previously reported inulin-responder (Single-cell genomics of uncultured bacteria reveals dietary fiber responders in the mouse gut microbiota)

+Section 4: prediction of SCFA metabolism by machine learning

+Section 5: the relation between microbiome composition and SCFA at different timescales

+Discussion

+Dynamical response: how and why

+Individualized response: how and why

+Human data, new insights from meta-analysis

+Limitations

+Novelty, insight for future research

+Key bacteria determine the response of gut microbiome to dietary fiber

+The release of oligosaccharides from inulin in the mouse colon may depend on the presence of Muribaculaceae or B. acidifaciens within the microbial community.